 + If we remove I-35 through Austin, where will the traffic go?

 When surveyed, 70% of Austinites would prefer to to get around Austin in ways other than driving.
-Replacing the current I-35 footprint would make the city grid more accessible to car-free transportation such as public transportation, walking, and bicycling.
-In addition, an at-grade boulevard would reconnect the street grid and remove dangerous highway off-ramps, merges, and other choke points that cause highway congestion.
+Replacing the current I-35 footprint with an at-grade boulevard would would reconnect the street grid and increase access for mass transit, pedestrians, and cyclists.
+A boulevard would eliminate dangerous highway off-ramps, merges, and other choke points that cause highway congestion.

 Routing major highways around town - not through it - is not only the norm across the US, but it’s the norm in Texas.
 Non-local traffic can either continue on the highway around town, or choose to take the business route / boulevard through town.